csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 ## 19.11 Summary

 - A distributed database system consists of a collection of sites, each of which maintains a local database system.
-Each site is able to process local transac- tions: those transactions that access data in only that single site.
+Each site is able to process local transactions: those transactions that access data in only that single site.
 In addition, a site may participate in the execution of global transactions: those transactions that access data in several sites.
 The execution of global transactions requires communication among the sites.

 - Distributed databases may be homogeneous, where all sites have a common schema and database system code, or heterogeneous, where the schemas and system codes may differ.